 - State the length: Macy’s One Day Sale

-- State length and time: Today Only – Expires at Midnight
+- State length and time: Today (6/17) is Your Last Chance – Expires at Midnight

 - Not only for products: Free Shipping – This Month Only